Michael C. McKay

 VHS, or Video Home System, is a popular analog video recording and playback technology that was widely used in the past.
 It was introduced in the 1970s and quickly became the standard format for home entertainment.

-READ MORE Demystifying Variable Bit Rate: A Comprehensive Guide
+READ MORE Understanding the ID10T Error and Solutions: A Comprehensive Guide

 The VHS cassette, similar in size to an audio cassette tape, contained a magnetic tape that was used to record and playback video.
 This tape was capable of storing several hours of content, making it ideal for movies and TV shows.